Lombiq/DotNest-Knowledge-Base/topics/available-modules-and-themes.md

 - [Avatars](https://github.com/Lombiq/Orchard-Avatars): a simple to use module that lets users upload avatars (profile pictures) to their user profiles, which can then be displayed under their contributions.
 E.g. blog posts' author profiles will be linked from posts, where their avatar will be also displayed.
 - [Azure Application Insights](https://github.com/Lombiq/Orchard-Azure-Application-Insights) so you can collect telemetry data for your site in Azure (see [Collecting usage telemetry of your DotNest sites with Azure Application Insights](collecting-usage-telemetry-with-azure-application-insights))
 - [Combinator](https://github.com/Lombiq/Combinator) for CSS/JS bundling and minifaction to speed up page loads.
+- [Favorite](https://github.com/Jetski5822/NGM.Favorite) by [Nick Mayne](https://github.com/Jetski5822): users can mark content items as their favorite.
-- [Forum](https://github.com/Jetski5822/NGM.Forum) by [Nick Mayne](https://github.com/Jetski5822), creating a content structure of Forums, Threads and Posts to allow your users to communicate with each other easily.
+- [Forum](https://github.com/Jetski5822/NGM.Forum) by [Nick Mayne](https://github.com/Jetski5822): creating a content structure of Forums, Threads and Posts to allow your users to communicate with each other easily.
 - [Helpful Extensions](https://github.com/Lombiq/Helpful-Extensions): adds, among others, some useful tokens and extends Projections with new filters.
 - [Helpful Libraries](https://github.com/Lombiq/Helpful-Libraries): contains a lot of developer-focused libraries used by other modules.
 - [Lombiq Fields](https://github.com/Lombiq/Lombiq-Fields): adds some useful content fields, including Media Library Upload Field so Media items can be uploaded attached to content items and the Money Field to store money amounts.